The Faroe Islands has re-opened to visitors from certain countries

 Travellers from countries in EU and Schengen area, as well as the UK

-Effective 27 June, the Danish border, and hereby the Faroese border, opened to countries in the EU and Schengen area, as well as the UK.
-The re-opening was dependent on countries meeting certain objective criteria.
+Travel restrictions are dependent on countries meeting certain objective criteria.
 Specifically, countries must have a low number of infected persons and meet a criterion still in development regarding their testing regimes.
-The borders will be open to citizens of countries that meet the criteria.
-This is still the case at the time of writing.
+The borders are open to citizens of countries that meet the criteria.

 Countries other than EU Member States, Schengen countries and the United Kingdom are currently by definition banned countries.
 Travellers from these countries are not allowed to enter the country without a recognised reason.
 Tourism is not a recognised reason.
 Read more about the border control here.
 For questions regarding border control or the list of banned countries, please contact the police.

 For FAQ regarding travel to and from the Faroe Islands, click here.